 - Spread a 2-in. layer of Class V or other compactable gravel, dampen it and run the compactor over it four times.
 Continue to spread and compact the gravel in 2-in. layers until it’s 3 in. below the existing driveway.

 - Install paver edging along grass edges and spread a 1-in. layer of coarse sand.
 Don’t compact it.

 - Set your pavers, compact them with the plate compactor and fill the joints with sand.
-Be sure to use joint stabilizing sealer to keep the sand from washing out.
+Be sure to use a joint stabilizing sealer to keep the sand from washing out.

 Required Tools for this DIY driveway patchProject

 Have the necessary tools for this DIY driveway patch project lined up before you start—you’ll save time and frustration.

 - Hearing protection